KIT-MBS/pyrexMD/pyrexMD/doc/sphinx/quick_guide/quick_guide.md

 .. image:: quick_guide/ContactMap.png

-`pyrexMD`'s Contact Maps are designed to show native contacts (grey) and checks if bias contacts are native (green) or non-native (red).
-This functionality can be either used to compare and validate used bias contacts or to compare two structures and show which contacts got newly formed (green) and which broke up (red).
+`pyrexMD`'s Contact Maps show native contacts in grey and check whether bias contacts are native (green) or non-native (red).
+This functionality can be used to either compare and validate the used bias contacts or compare two structures and show the newly formed and broken contacts in green and red, respectively.

     # check native contact distances via ContactMap
     NC, NC_dist, DM = con.get_NC_distances(folded, folded)